 How does JM Bullion determine gold spot prices?

-We use an up to the second data-feed from Xignite.com to ensure our spot prices are always as accurate and up-to-date as possible.
+Our up-to-the-second spot price feed is compiled from the collective data of various reliable sources to ensure our spot prices are always as accurate and current as possible.

 What are Bid and Ask prices?